JoseDangerous/Rule-based-AI-Model/README.md

 ## Part 1: Initial Project Ideas

-### 1. Project Idea 1: Plant Disease Diagnostic Tool
+### Project Idea 1: Plant Disease Diagnostic Tool
 - **Description:** A system where users describe symptoms in their plants, and the AI provides possible diseases and treatment recommendations.
 - **Rule-Based Approach:**
-  - Uses decision trees with IF-THEN rules to match symptom descriptions with diseases.
+  Uses decision trees with IF-THEN rules to match symptom descriptions with diseases.
-  - Keywords like "yellow leaves," "spots," or "wilting" trigger specific diagnostic paths.
+  Keywords like "yellow leaves," "spots," or "wilting" trigger specific diagnostic paths.

-### 2. Project Idea 2: Movie Recommendation System
+### Project Idea 2: Movie Recommendation System
 - **Description:** Suggests movies based on user preferences and criteria provided.
 - **Rule-Based Approach:**
-  - Rules match user inputs (genre preferences, mood, release year, length) against a database of movies, applying filters and priority rules.
+  Rules match user inputs (genre preferences, mood, release year, length) against a database of movies, applying filters and priority rules.

-### 3. Project Idea 3: Diet Meal Planner
+### Project Idea 3: Diet Meal Planner
 - **Description:** Creates meal suggestions based on dietary restrictions, preferences, and nutritional goals.
 - **Rule-Based Approach:**
-  - Applies rules to filter food options based on constraints (allergies, calories, nutritional requirements) and generates compatible meal combinations.
+  Applies rules to filter food options based on constraints (allergies, calories, nutritional requirements) and generates compatible meal combinations.

-### **Chosen Idea:** Movie Recommendation System
+### Chosen Idea: Movie Recommendation System
 **Justification:** I chose this idea because my friends, family, and I are always trying to decide on what to watch and this could help us decide.
 This project would be applicable to real-world scenarios and allow me to easily categorize movies to recommend based on rules and keywords.

 ---